hassantafreshi/emdash-forms-builder/README.md

 1. Create and publish a form in the **EmForm Builder** admin section.
 2. Open the EmDash editor and insert the **Form** portable-text block.
 3. Pick the form from the dropdown.
-4. The `FormEmbed` Astro component renders it on your public page.
+4. The `formEmbed` block component (auto-wired via `blockComponents`) renders it on your public page.

 ---